topiaruss/spray/doc/tests/action.rst

 First let's make an event to use for testing.
 We'll use the kind of event generated when a user joins the site.
-It needs some additional data, so that the processor that receieves the event knows what the event is referring to
+It needs some additional data, so that the processor that receives the event knows what the event is referring to

   >>> from spray import event